bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 provides all relevant information I find useful whilst also clearly indicating which mode you are in: normal, insert, replace or visual modes.

-:bulb: With an appropriate option set, `g:moonflyHonorUserDefinedColors`, _moonfly-statusline_ will also adapt to the newer _nightfly_ color scheme.
+:bulb: With an appropriate option set, `g:moonflyIgnoreDefaultColors`, _moonfly-statusline_ will also adapt to the newer _nightfly_ color scheme.

 indentLine